Leeds United F.C. History

 Height&Weight: Unknown

-Lomas came from Bolton Wanderers (amateur) junior football in September 1948 and was plunged straight in to the struggling Leeds first team.
-It was his only game for Leeds as although Jim Twomey, who was thirty-four by then, did not play again for United, Harry Fearnley took his chance until Harold Searson was signed in January 1949 and soon was the established Leeds goalkeeper.
-Both Lomas and Fearnley moved on.
+Lomas started his football career as an amateur with Bolton Wanderers in junior football and joined Leeds United from them in September 1948.
+He was plunged straight in to the struggling Leeds first team, against West Bromwich Albion on 2nd October 1948 in a 1-3 loss at Elland Road.
+It was to be his only game for Leeds, as although Jim Twomey, who was thirty-four by then, did not play again for United, Harry Fearnley took his chance until Harold Searson was signed in January 1949 and soon was the established Leeds goalkeeper.
+Both Lomas and Fearnley chose to moved on.
 Fearnley in January and Lomas in June of 1949.
-He was released to Mossley, where he played forty-eight games and excelled as part of a very successful FA Cup run by the club in the 1949-50 campaign in which they battled through the qualifying rounds before being beaten in a replay in the Second Round proper.
-He had other chances at League football joining Rochdale in May 1950, where he made nine appearances, and Chesterfield in July 1951, where he played twenty-nine times.
-He also had a spell with Non-League Wigan Athletic.
+Lomas was released to Mossley, where he played forty-eight games and excelled as part of a very successful FA Cup run by the club in the 1949-50 campaign in which they battled through the qualifying rounds before being beaten in a replay in the Second Round proper.
+He had other chances at League football, joining Rochdale in May 1950, where he made nine appearances, and then with Chesterfield, who he joined in July 1951.
+He played twenty-nine League games, while at Saltergate.
+He left the Spireites in June 1952 and had a spell with Non-League Wigan Athletic, taking part in their Lasncashire Combination Championship winning campaigns of 1952-53 and 1953-54 and their excellent 1953-54 F.A.
+Cup run, which saw them beat Scarborough in the First Round proper by 4-0 at home and then easily beat Hereford United 4-1 at home in the Second Round.
+However, after holding First Division Newcastle United to a 2-2 draw at St James' Park in front of a crowd of 52,222 in the Third Round, they went down by 2-3, after extra-time in the replay at Springfield Park in front of a capacity 26,000 attendance.

 AppearancesGoals